Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 where $p\leqslant n-1$ (and $q\geqslant 2$).
-The post-Newtonian expansion proceeds not only with the normal powers of $1/c$ but also with powers of the logarithm of $c$~\cite{BD86}.
-It is remarkable that there is no more complicated structure like for instance $\ln(\ln c)$.
+The post-Newtonian expansion proceeds not only with the normal powers of $1/c$ but also with powers of the logarithm of $c$.
+It is remarkable that the structure of the post-Newtonian expansion (at high orders) is not more complicated than \eqref{hngenPN}; for instance there are no terms behaving like $\sim \ln(\ln c)$.